bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 ### Validation

 The SynDip benchmark is based on samples from two individuals: CHM1 and CHM13.
-One of them (CHM13) is also the basis of the new [telomere-to-telomere](https://www.genome.gov/about-genomics/telomere-to-telomere) (T2T) reference genome, so we can validate most STR variants by checking that at least one allele matches the T2T reference sequence.
+One of them (CHM13) is also the basis of the new [telomere-to-telomere](https://www.genome.gov/about-genomics/telomere-to-telomere) (T2T) reference genome, so I can validate most STR variants by checking that at least one allele matches the T2T reference sequence.

 *NOTE*: STR contractions that failed hg38 ⇒ T2T liftover due to an  “IndelStraddlesMultipleIntevals” error were included in the truth set without these validation steps since it was deemed to be a technical problem with liftover rather than an issue with the variant itself.
 This applies to 60,590 (77%) of STR contractions.